 4. Taping and Bracing: Often in the initial stages of returning to sport we may be nervous about spraining our ankles again, especially if this has been a recurring problem.
 Taping or bracing can be used as a means of allowing athletes to return to sport in a safe manner.
 The amount of time that these are used for is very dependent on the severity of the injury, type of sport and discretion of the treating professional.

-5. Functional Drills.
-These are a critical component of the rehab process and necessary for any athlete returning to multidirectional sport.
+5. Functional Drills: These are a critical component of the rehab process and necessary for any athlete returning to multidirectional sport.
 These drills are often based on the individual’s type of sport as well as the position they play.
-Generally functional drills progress from offensive-type drills, where the athlete controls the movement or direction of play into more difficult drills wherein quick reactive-type movements are required.
+Generally functional drills progress from offensive-type drills, where the athlete controls the movement or direction of play into more difficult defensive drills wherein quick reactive-type movements are required.
 These drills will incorporate agility, speed, balance, proprioception and functional strength to ensure that the athlete’s ankle is ready to withstand all of the forces that his or her sport demands.

 Of course, sometimes accidents happen.
 If you followed these steps but couldn't prevent a sprained ankle, we're here to support you and your injury.
 Book an appointment with us today.